Teckdegen/stellaai/README.md

 This project is configured for easy deployment to Vercel:

 1. Connect your GitHub repository to Vercel
-2. Add your Groq API key directly to the source code before deploying
+2. Add your API keys directly to the source code before deploying
 3. Deploy!

 See [Vercel Deployment Guide](docs/vercel-deployment.md) for detailed instructions.